Onset of universality in the dynamical mixing of a pure state: Introduction

 \section{Introduction}

 Random quantum states appear quite naturally in many problems of quantum mechanics.
 In quantum information theory, for instance, they are indispensable to study the average degree of entanglement in systems where no analytical solution is available~\cite{Wootters1990,Collins2016}.
 Applications are also found in the theory of open quantum systems, where the effects of a noisy interaction invariably lead to a dynamically generated random state~\cite{Zyczkowski2011,Pineda2015}.
-It is in this context that interesting recent developments have been achieved, where attention has been given to characterize the ensemble of mixed random states inspired in the results of random matrix theory (RMT)~\cite{Chamon2014,Pineda2015,Yang2017,Sarkar2021}.
+It is in this context that interesting recent developments have been achieved, where attention has been given to characterize the ensemble of mixed random states inspired in the results of random matrix theory (RMT)~\cite{Pineda2015,Chamon2014,Yang2017,Sarkar2021,Vinayak2012}.
 For instance, the eigenvalues of mixed random states belonging to the Hilbert-Schmidt ensemble follow a Marchenko-Pastur distribution~\cite{Collins2016,Zyczkowski2011,Sommers2004,Znidaric2007,Bassler2009}.

 An interesting phenomenon appearing in RMT is the transition in the spectral statistics from the Gaussian orthogonal ensemble (GOE) to the Gaussian unitary ensemble (GUE) obtained from varying a single parameter in the Hamiltonian~\cite{pandey1983gaussian,Schierenberg2012,Lenz1991,Schweiner2017}.
 This phenomenon has been experimentally verified~\cite{So1995,schafer2002transition}, and it has also been predicted in physical scenarios involving driven non-integrable quantum systems~\cite{haake1987classical,Mierzejewski2013}.
 An interesting question is whether this effect is also present in the case of mixed random states.
 A random density matrix can be obtained as an incoherent mixture of random pure states, that in turn can be obtained by a random evolution of a fixed initial state.
 For large times, it is known that such a state belongs to a Wishart ensemble and some spectral properties typically correspond to the GUE~\cite{Zyczkowski2011}.
+This type of GUE statistics has also been observed in the entanglement spectrum or eigenvalues of a reduced density matrix in the context of thermalization of coupled quantum systems~\cite{Mierzejewski2013,Geraedts2016,Regnault2016} and random quantum circuits~\cite{Zhou2020,Iaconis2021}.
 One can expect, however, that the way such a density matrix is reached as the evolution develops can display interesting features before a universal regime is attained.